pramttl/python-go/README.md

 Note: **Work In Progress**

 The goal of this repository is to draw some random language/syntax similarities betwen Python and Go to help get myself and other Python developers get familar with Go.
-This package does not discuss performance, etc. In each of these cases, the first example is Python example and the second example is the Go example.
+This package does not discuss performance, etc. In each of these cases unless stated, the first example is Python example and the second example is the Go example.
+The notes are rough and may have some errors.
+PR's with fixes are appreciated.

 ### Basic Similarities / Differences